 Last year, I worked as an income tax preparer for a large retail tax preparation chain.
-It was a good experience and I learned a lot.
-I really enjoyed the tax training.
-I’d highly recommend the training to anyone interested in learning more about income taxes.
-During my experience, though, I also learned plenty of things that tax preparers don’t want their customers to know.
+During my experience, I learned plenty of things that tax preparers don’t want their customers to know.

 1. Not All Tax Professionals Are Equal